OpenMined/PySyft/docs/source/install_tutorials/linux.rst

 .. toctree::
    :maxdepth: 3

-This section of our documentation is designed to help you get started deploying a PyGrid Domain to Linux with a version higher or equal to ``20.04.03`` in the simplest way possible.
+This documentation is to help you install and be able to deploy a Domain Node on Ubuntu Linux, with a version of ``20.04.03`` or newer, in the simplest way possible.

 .. seealso::